Rainbow Bridge Tokyo: The Photo Guide (2026)

 The south side: Odaiba views

-The south side is far less photographically compelling.
-While it provides a direct view of the Odaiba beachfront and the iconic Fuji Television building, the scenery is dominated by Tokyo’s main port area.
+I rarely walk the south side as it is far less photographically compelling.
+While it provides a direct view of the Odaiba beachfront and the iconic Fuji Television building with its Hachitama Spherical Observation Room, the scenery is dominated by Tokyo’s main port area.
 For most photographers, these industrial views lack the ‘wow’ factor of the north side.

 What to photograph from Rainbow Bridge?